Ed Kashi

+Early life and education

 Kashi was born in New York City in 1957.
 He graduated from Syracuse University's S.I.
-Newhouse School of Public Communications in 1979 with a major in photojournalism.
+Newhouse School of Public Communications in 1979 with a major in photojournalism, and minors in English and Religion.

-He is married to Julie Winokur who is also a photographer and frequent collaborator.

 Career

-Kashi has worked with National Geographic Society since 1990 and worked in over 60 countries.
-His clients include: The New York Times Magazine, Time, Mediastorm, Ford Foundation, Robert Wood Johnson Foundation, GEO, Newsweek and msnbc.com.
+Kashi has worked with National Geographic Society and since 1990 has produced 17 major feature articles, and worked in over 100 countries.
+His clients include: The New York Times Magazine, Time, The New Yorker, Mediastorm, Ford Foundation, Robert Wood Johnson Foundation, GEO, Newsweek and msnbc.com.

 Kashi has covered the plight of the Kurdish people and the impact of the oil industry upon the impoverished Niger Delta.
 He is known for his coverage of the Protestant community in Northern Ireland, the lives of Jewish settlers in the West Bank, and the strife between the Shiites and Sunnis in Iraq.

 Kashi uses stills along with video and audio for storytelling purposes.
 His Iraqi Kurdistan flipbook premiered on msnbc.com in 2006.
 The flipbook utilizes thousands of stills in a moving image format, layered with music to create a symphonic documentary.
 The flipbook was included in Silverdocs film festival in 2007 and the Tiburon International Film Festival in 2008.

 "Curse of the Black Gold, Hope and Betrayal in the Niger Delta", published in National Geographic in February 2007, chronicled the negative impact of oil development on the impoverished Niger Delta.
 This article led to a collaborative photographic and editorial essay book, Curse of the Black Gold: 50 Years of Oil in the Niger Delta (2008).
-Photojournalisms, his latest book is a compilation of journal writings to his wife, done over a nearly 20-year period.
-It was published in March 2012, by JGS/Nazraeli Press and was highlighted during an interview with Kashi for the New York Times Lens Blog.
+Photojournalisms, a compilation of journal writings to his wife done over a nearly 20-year period, was published in March 2012 by JGS/Nazraeli Press.

 In 2019, The Enigma Room an immersive installation, premiered at NYC's Photoville festival, and has since been seen in Israel, the Netherlands, South Korea, and New Mexico, U.S. The Enigma Room is an experimental multimedia projection created in collaboration with Brenda Bingham, Michael Curry, and Rachel Bolańos.

+His book, Abandoned Moments: A Love Letter to Photography, was published by Kehrer in Germany, in 2021.

 Kashi continues to teach and lecture at art institutes and universities.
-He has taught a class titled "New Frontiers in the Art of Visual Storytelling" at the Los Angeles Center of Photography (LACP).
+He taught a class titled "New Frontiers in the Art of Visual Storytelling" at the Los Angeles Center of Photography (LACP).
+He currently teaches a three year mentoring program with James Estrin of the New York Times, at the Anderson Ranch Arts Center, as well as conducts workshops around the globe and mentors photographers through the VII Foundation’s mentor program.